wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 * Flood control
 * Advanced dashboard for managing your chatrooms
 * Option to send audio and video messages (paid only)
+* NEW - set your sound for different types of operations
 </pre>

 <pre>